truar/developer-blog/content/articles/container-dependency-and-ioc.md

 ### Consider how you enable JSR-250 annotations like @PostConstruct and @PreDestroy?
 When/how will they get called?

-Those annotations are part of the JSR-250, inside the javax.annotations package.
+Those annotations are part of the JSR-250, inside the `javax.annotations` package.
 To be executed by Spring, it declares a `CommonAnnotationBeanPostProcessor` bean (a `BeanPostProcessor`) whom special purposes is to declare and call the initializers.

-Therefore, they are called between the `BeanPostProcessor.postProcessBeforeInitialization()` and `BeanPostProcessor.postProcessAfterInitialization()`.
+The initializers are called between the `BeanPostProcessor.postProcessBeforeInitialization()` and `BeanPostProcessor.postProcessAfterInitialization()`.

 ### How else can you define an initialization or destruction method for a Spring bean?
 In `@Bean` annotation, see previous points.

 ## What does component-scanning do?
-Component-scanning scans the packages specified in the annotation `@ComponentScan`.
+Component-scanning scans packages and sub-packages specified in the annotation `@ComponentScan`.
 It enables Spring to analyse a subset of your application to find classes annotated by `@Component` or its stereotypes to create Beans.

 ## What is the behavior of the annotation @Autowired with regards to field injection, constructor injection and method injection?

 `@Autowired` enables Spring to perform Dependency Injection at some places during the bean creation.
 * Constructor injection: Spring will lookup for constructors in your `@Component` class and will invoke:
     * The default constructor if none are present
-    * Or The provided constructor if there is only one
+    * Or the provided constructor if there is only one
     * Or in case of many constructors:
         * The one annotated by `@Autowired`
         * Or the default one if provided
         * Or an exception if Spring can't determine a suitable constructor.

 > Please note the `@Autowired` is optional for a Constructor injection.

-//Example of constructor injection, and when to use which constructors
 ```java
 @Service
 public class DefaultConstructorInjection {